Getting started

 Installation

-You don't absolutely need to have @prose-reader/core-streamer installed to run the reader but the utilities provided are very useful to start quickly. rxjs it a peer-dependency of prose-reader and needs to be installed alongside.
+You don't absolutely need to have @prose-reader/core-streamer installed to run the reader but the utilities provided are very useful to standardize and feed books to the engine. rxjs is a peer-dependency of prose-reader and needs to be installed alongside.

 On your html file you need to define a container for the reader.
 We will be using a full screen reader but you can have any dimensions.